 - Siobhán McGee, CEO of ActionAid Ireland, will reflect on 2020.
 She will also reflect on her role as CEO over the last six years.

 This event is an opportunity to ask us anything about our work, its impact on ending poverty, and how it is funded.
-You can register for the event here.

 Image caption: 35 years old Sahan is one of the participants of an awareness programme conducted by ActionAid.
 She lives in Cox’s Bazar Rohingya Refugee Camp, Bangladesh.
 Photo taken by: Fabeha Monir/ActionAid